 Certain life changes and special circumstances may allow you to sign up beyond the open enrollment period (November 15, 2014-February 15, 2015).
 Maryland Health Connection (www.marylandhealthconnection.gov) is offering a limited time chance to enroll in private health coverage if you will pay (or have paid) the tax penalty for being uninsured in 2014.

+Special chance to enroll if you owe the 2014 tax penalty for being uninsured.
 Between March 15 and April 30, 2015 there is a special enrollment period.

 When completing the online application (found at www.marylandhealthconnection.gov), you must confirm that you will pay/have paid the penalty for being uninsured in 2014 AND became aware of the penalty AFTER the 2015 open enrollment period ended on February 15, 2015.

 Medicaid enrollment is available year-round.
 Applications for Medicaid enrollment will continue throughout the year; you do not need to qualify for a special enrollment period in order to apply for Medicaid benefits.
 If anyone in your family is eligible for Medicaid, coverage will be effective back to the first day of the month in which you applied.
 Go to www.marylandhealthconnection.gov to see if you may be eligible for Medicaid coverage.

 In addition, there are other circumstances that may allow you to enroll in coverage or change plans outside of the annual open enrollment period.

 - Getting married or divorced